The pros and cons of funeral trusts

 - Make sure loved ones are aware of your plans: It may be a good idea to provide your executor and all your heirs with a copy of the trust as well as contact information for the funeral home and beneficiary if they are different.

 Although funeral trusts may be helpful, if you’re on the fence, you may want to consider these alternatives:

 Money can be invested into a bank or credit union account for the purpose of covering funeral expenses.
 The account owner can name at least one beneficiary (and trustee).
 You retain control and can withdraw funds while you are alive, but beneficiaries can claim and withdraw funds for funeral expenses after your death.

-Insurance ranging from $5,000 to $30,000 can be purchased from an insurance company to cover funeral expenses.
-Beneficiaries can use the money to pay for funeral expenses and for other final life expenses such as medical debt.
-Comparing quotes from several different companies can help you find a policy to fit your needs.
+Burial insurance is a form of whole life insurance that may be purchased from an insurance company to cover funeral expenses.
+Beneficiaries can use the money to pay for funeral expenses and for other final life expenses.
+Comparing quotes from several different companies or speaking with a licensed insurance agent may help you find a policy to fit your needs.

 Another alternative is to open a savings account earmarked for funeral expenses.
-You can deposit funds to save up enough to cover funeral expenses, burial goods and services.
-Extra funds can help your family pay for additional and unexpected expenses and account for inflation.
-You may wish to consider designating a beneficiary who can withdraw the money immediately to finance your funeral.
+You can deposit funds to save up enough to cover funeral expenses, burial costs and services.
+Extra funds may help your family pay for additional and unexpected expenses and account for inflation.
+You may wish to consider designating a trusted beneficiary who can withdraw the money immediately to finance your funeral.

 Any competent adult 99 years or younger and of legal age can establish a funeral trust.
 You can open a trust for immediate family members such as parents, siblings, spouses, children or stepchildren.
 You can also open such a trust for yourself.